What day is it today? | Tohoku Edition

 Mackerel

-March 8th has been designated as "Mackerel Day" based on the pun of "sa (3) ba (8)"
+March 8th is designated as "Saba Day" (Mackerel Day) based on the wordplay of "saba" (mackerel) sounds (3-8)

 As a day to spread awareness of the appeal of nutritious and delicious mackerel and to express gratitude for it, Sabaya Co., Ltd., which is involved in mackerel-related businesses such as the manufacture and sale of processed mackerel foods, has registered the day with the Japan Anniversary Association, a general incorporated association